-When greeting a calfcare person on a farm I always ask, "How are the calves doing?"
-I hear about the ones that are doing well and ones that are doing poorly.
+When greeting the calf rearer on a farm I always ask, "How are the calves doing?"
+I hear about the ones that are doing well and the ones that are doing poorly.
 That's life.

 I get suspicious, however, when I hear about quite a few scouring calves and the person adds, "But, that's normal."